lefticus/presentations/CurrentStateOfStaticAnalysis.md

 https://en.wikipedia.org/wiki/Static_program_analysis

-> Static program analysis is the analysis of computer software that is performed without actually executing programs (analysis performed on executing programs is known as dynamic analysis).[1]
-In most cases the analysis is performed on some version of the source code, and in the other cases, some form of the object code.
+> Static program analysis is the analysis of computer software that is performed without actually executing programs...

 . . .

  * We will be focusing on
-    * source code analysis
+    * source code analysis (as opposed to object code)
     * tools that are freely available
+    * issues I've seen in the wild

 . . .

- * Technically this includes compiler warnings
+ * Technically static analysis includes compiler warnings
     * compiler warnings will only be brought up if they are unique to a particular compiler

 # Tools